(Amazon UK link) |

 Recently I was given a few more books by this author, by a friend who move away.
-So, wanting something undemanding, I embarked yesterday on 'A Whisper of Danger'.
+So, wanting something undemanding, I embarked yesterday on 'A whisper of danger'.

 The story features Jess, who works as the illustrator of children's books, and her ten-year-old son Spencer, generally known as Splint.
 He's a highly intelligent boy, who's very fond of his mother.
 She is devoted to him, although she's surprisingly strict at times, and rarely seems to discuss important things with him.
 I felt it was slightly surreal that in the first chapter she let him know that, not only had she been left a mansion totally unexpectedly by an old art teacher of hers, on Zanzibar Island, but that they were packing up and moving there within a week!